 Habitat: Cymbopogon flexuosus grows as a cultivated species in gardens but has occasionally escaped into other human disturbed habitats.

-Distribution in Bahamas/Globally: Cymbopogon flexuosus is not native to the Bahamian Archipelago.
+Distribution: Cymbopogon flexuosus is NOT native to the Lucayan Archipelago.
 It is native to Asia but now grows throughout tropical and subtropical zones throughout the entire world.

-Medicinal/Cultural/Economic usage: Cymbopogon flexuosus is used medicinally in the Bahamas to treat colds and flu and in general strengthening teas.
+Medicinal/Cultural/Economic usage: Cymbopogon flexuosus is used medicinally in the Lucayan Archipelago to treat colds and flu and in general strengthening teas.

 Elsewhere in the Caribbean it has been used in bath water to prevent poisoning.